GrammaTech/sel/PYTHONAPI.md

     This is used in callarg prediction to find the enclosing function callsite around the cursor when a prediction code action is invoked.

+    > This one will need a pointer to the root of the tree in which to
+    > try to find the parent.

 - `enclosing_function`(node: Node) -> Node:
     Return the enclosing function of a node.

+    > This one will also need a pointer to the root of the tree in
+    > which to try to find the parent.

 - `children`(node: Node) -> List[Node]:
     Return the children of the node.